Chicago Illinois Temple

 Distribution Services 847-635-7122

 Announcement: 1 April 1981

 Groundbreaking and Site Dedication: 13 August 1983 by Gordon B. Hinckley

 Dedication: 9–13 August 1985 by Gordon B. Hinckley

 Rededication: 8 October 1989 by Gordon B. Hinckley (addition only)

 Site: 13 acres.

 Exterior Finish: Gray buff marble and a gray slate roof.

-Ordinance Rooms: Five ordinance rooms (stationary) and four sealing.
+Ordinance Rooms: Five ordinance rooms (stationary) and three sealing.